 Under certain conditions, students are entitled to travel within the EU in order to follow or complement their studies.
 This right depends, amongst other conditions, on a student’s participation in a Union or bilateral exchange programme.
 Moreover, non-EU students are entitled to be employed in the host EU State or may be authorised to exercise self-employed activity.
 This enables them to cover part of the study costs.
 EU States must allow the students to work at least 15 hours per week.

-The Directive 2005/71/EC also establishes a special admission procedure and the conditions of entry and residence for non-EU researchers in the EU.
+The above Directive also establishes a special admission procedure and the conditions of entry and residence for non-EU researchers in the EU.
 The Directive concerns stays of more than three months.
 It also lays down the rules that apply when a third-country national researcher moves from one EU Member State to another one.

 A third-country national must fulfil all conditions outlined in the Directive in order to be admitted as a researcher in the territory of a Member State, for example, that they have a valid travel document and sickness insurance.
 A hosting agreement must be agreed between a research organisation and the researcher, it must contain information on essential issues such as the research project itself as well as the estimated duration of the research activity.

 An authorisation, either in the form of a residence permist or a long-stay visa, is issued to third-country national researchers for a period of at least one year if all the relevant conditions are met.
 There is no need for a work permit in addition to the authorisation.

 A researcher may carry out his/her research not only in the country where he or she holds the authorisation, but also in other EU Member States.
 If the research in the second Member State goes on for up to 6 months, no new application process needs to be made.
 For stays beyond 6 months, Member States have the choice between either allowing the research to be carried out on the basis of a notification, or to ask for a new simplified application.